Alonew0lfxx/AppFreezer-SSS/index.md

 because the app will need a few more permissions.

 ## App Freezer Doesn't Freezing The Apps Or Giving Errors Always
 The problem is usually given when there is no root access.
-D If you are sure that root rights are granted; You can send the error code to the developer by clicking the message button below.
+If you are sure that root rights are granted; You can send the error code to the developer by clicking the message button below.